+'''

 #pragma aux sym obj_name [;]

+'''

+'''

+where

+description:

+is any valid C/C++ identifier.

+sym

+obj_name

-where description:sym is any valid C/C++ identifier.obj_name is any character string enclosed in double quotes.
+is any character string enclosed in double quotes.

+'''

-When specifying obj_name, some characters have a special meaning:
+When specifying obj\name, some characters have a special meaning:

 where description:

 is unmodified symbol name

 ^ is symbol name converted to uppercase

 ! is symbol name converted to lowercase

-is a placeholder for "@nnn", where nnn is size of all function parameters on the stack.
+is a placeholder for "@nnn", where nnn is size of all function parameters on the stack; it is ignored for functions with variable argument lists, or for symbols that are not functions

 1 next character is treated as literal